OctopusDeploy/blog/blog/2021-12/gitops-good-bad-ugly/index.md

 * Verifiable - infrastructure and applications must be testable once they are deployed.
 * Recoverable - teams must be able to recover from an undesirable state.
-* Visible - the state of the infrastructure and the applications deploy to it must be surfaced in an easily consumed summary.
+* Visible - the state of the infrastructure and the applications deployed to it must be surfaced in an easily consumed summary.
 * Secure - rules must exist around who can make what changes to which systems.
 * Measurable - meaningful metrics must be collected and exposed in an easily consumed format.
 * Standardized - applications and infrastructure must be described in a consistent manner.
 * Maintainable - support teams must be able to query and interact with the system, often in non-declarative ways.
-* Coordinated - changes to applications and infrastructure must be able to be coordinated between teams.
+* Coordinated - changes to applications and infrastructure must be coordinated between teams.

 GitOps offers little advice or insight into what happens before configuration is committed to a git repo or other versioned and immutable storage, but it is "left of the repo" where the bulk of your engineering process will be defined.

-If you git repo is the authoritative representation of your system, then anyone who can edit a repo essentially has administrative rights.
+If your git repo is the authoritative representation of your system, then anyone who can edit a repo essentially has administrative rights.
 However, git repos don't provide a natural security boundary for the kind of nuanced segregation of responsibility you'll find in established infrastructure.
 This means you'll end up creating one repo per app per environment per role.
 Gaining visibility over each of these repos and ensuring they have the correct permissions is no trivial undertaking.

 You will also quickly find that just because you can save anything in git doesn't mean you should.
 It is not hard to imagine a rule that says development teams must create Kubernetes deployment resources instead of individual pods, use ingress rules that respond to very specific hostnames, and always include a standard security policy.
-This kind of standarization is tedious to enforce through pull requests, so a much better solution is to give teams standard resource templates that they populate with their specific configuration.
+This kind of standardization is tedious to enforce through pull requests, so a much better solution is to give teams standard resource templates that they populate with their specific configuration.
 But this is not a feature inherent to git or GitOps.

 We then have those processes "right of the cluster" where management and support tasks are defined.